sign-language-processing/sign-language-processing.github.io/src/index.md

 Challenges in sign language processing frequently involve machine translation of sign languages to spoken language text (sign language translation), from spoken language text (sign language production), or sign language recognition for sign language understanding.

-One of the challenging aspects regarding translation of sign languages is that as they are more disjoint from spoken languages, the translation process requires more interpretation, thus different interpreters would translate spoken or sign language differently.
+One of the challenging aspects regarding translation of sign languages compared to spoken language, is that the translation process requires more interpretation, thus different interpreters would translate spoken or sign language differently.
-This is a major challenge in translation evaluation, where for example a sequence of signs could be interpreted into a different sentence in spoken language, or vice versa.
+This is a major challenge in translation evaluation, where for example a sequence of signs could be interpreted into different sentences in spoken language, or vice versa.
 The challenge exacerbates where a sign does not have a spoken language translation, and thus translation might be impossible, or when trying to translate some content with subtext like humor and puns, it might be impossible to convey the content and subtext together.

-## Corpora

-### Data Formats
+## Data Formats

 The only widely accepted format for sign language data includes videos of the signing, and either a [gloss](https://en.wikipedia.org/wiki/Gloss_(annotation)) or a spoken language text translation.
 Sign language videos may include a "depth" channel produced by a [time-of-flight camera](https://en.wikipedia.org/wiki/Time-of-flight_camera).

+#### Notation Systems
 Sign languages have no formal written format.
-There are various language specific notations systems ([Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation) [@writing:stokoe2005sign] and [si5s](https://en.wikipedia.org/wiki/Si5s) for American Sign Language, [SWL](https://zrajm.github.io/teckentranskription/freesans-swl.html) [@writing:bergman1977tecknad] for Swedish Sign Language, etc...) and various universal notations systems ([SignWriting](https://en.wikipedia.org/wiki/SignWriting) [@writing:sutton1990lessons], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]) but no writing system has been adopted widely enough, by the international Deaf community, that it could be considered the "written form" of a given sign language.
+There are various universal notations systems---[SignWriting](https://en.wikipedia.org/wiki/SignWriting) [@writing:sutton1990lessons], [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) [@writing:prillwitz1990hamburg]---and various language specific notations systems---[Stokoe notation](https://en.wikipedia.org/wiki/Stokoe_notation)
+[@writing:stokoe2005sign] and [si5s](https://en.wikipedia.org/wiki/Si5s) for American Sign Language, [SWL](https://zrajm.github.io/teckentranskription/freesans-swl.html) [@writing:bergman1977tecknad]
+for Swedish Sign Language, etc---but no writing system has been adopted widely enough, by the international Deaf community, that it could be considered the "written form" of a given sign language.

+#### Human Body Representation
 Additionally, sign language corpora may include human [poses](https://en.wikipedia.org/wiki/Pose_(computer_vision)), either recorded with [motion capture](https://en.wikipedia.org/wiki/Motion_capture) technologies, or estimated from videos using [pose estimation](https://en.wikipedia.org/wiki/Pose_(computer_vision)#Pose_estimation) techniques.
 Full body human poses include all the relevant information for sign language processing (manual or non-manual), except for visual cues such as props.